 Explanatory note

 The voting shareholders of a company State owned corporation or any of its subsidiaries are the Treasurer and the four or more Ministers who are for the time being nominated by the Premier as voting shareholders of the SOC.
 The voting shareholders of a statutory State owned corporation or any of its subsidiaries are the Treasurer and one other Minister (who may be the Premier) for the time being nominated by the Premier as a voting shareholder of the SOC.
-(See section 20H, and the definitions of eligible Ministers and voting shareholders in section 3 (1), of the State Owned Corporations Act 1989.)
+(See section 20H, and the definitions of eligible Ministers and in section 3 (1), of the State Owned Corporations Act 1989.)

 The proposed amendments provide for a voting shareholder to authorise another Minister to act for and on behalf of the voting shareholder in the exercise of functions of a voting shareholder.